Reem-Elkhouly/clang-custom-loop-pragma-NVM/README.md

 # Clang-Custom-Loop-Pragma-for-NVM
-# clang-custom-loop-pragma-NVM

-This is how to add a custom clang loop pragma directive.
+In this tutorial, we will go through how to add a custom clang loop pragma directive.
+In this implementation, we propose a loop pragma directive that marks a specific loop nest in the program.
+The information provided by the pragma will be attached as metadata to the outermost loop in the nest.
+According to the design of Clang (llvm-9.0.0 is used here), the metadata is actually attached to the back branch instruction in the loop that follows the pragma in the code.
+Our purpose is to use the programmer directive to help to insert instructions for the non-volatile main memory (NVM) data persistence.
+However, the same approach can be used to implement the pragma for any other purpose.
+To do that, we pass two pieces of information through the pragma; the name of the array that holds the critical data to be persisted and the specific loop to insert the instructions into marked by its induction variable.

-First, the keywords for the pragma clauses should be added to include/clang/Basic/Attr.td as [follows](https://github.com/Reem-Elkhouly/clang-custom-loop-pragma-NVM/blob/a33747a2bb765be76190d0222865d71b9a1878ef/include/clang/Basic/Attr.td#L2954-L2972).
+First, the keywords for the pragma clauses should be added to [include/clang/Basic/Attr.td](https://github.com/Reem-Elkhouly/clang-custom-loop-pragma-NVM/blob/a33747a2bb765be76190d0222865d71b9a1878ef/include/clang/Basic/Attr.td#L2954-L2972) as follows.